liamg/darktile/README.md

 [![CircleCI](https://circleci.com/gh/liamg/aminal/tree/master.svg?style=svg)](https://circleci.com/gh/liamg/aminal/tree/master)

 Aminal is a modern terminal emulator implemented in Golang and utilising OpenGL.
+Whilst the basic functionality is in place, we're not yet at the stage to make a public release.
+Feel free to build and play with it though!

 ![Example screenshot](demo.gif)